jp-ong/flutter-sandbox-web/lib/app/helpers/export_data/README.md

 - `personalInfo` - A list of lists representing personal information of the person.
 Each inner list should have two elements: the label of the personal information and the value.
 - `documents` - A list of lists representing document details related to the person.
 Each inner list should have two elements: the label of the document and the value.
 - `images` - A list of lists representing images related to the document.
 Each inner list should have two elements: the title of the image and the file name of the image.
-- `fileName` - The name of the file to save the PDF document as.
+- `fileName` (optional) - The name of the file to save the PDF document as.
 If not provided, the file will be named "details\_[current datetime].pdf".

 ```dart
 ExportData.detailsAsPDF(